Malkhaz Urjukashvili

-Malkhaz Urjukashvili (მალხაზ ურჯუკაშვილი, born 24 September 1980 in Tbilisi) is a Georgian rugby union player.
-He plays as a wing.
+Malkhaz Urjukashvili (მალხაზ ურჯუკაშვილი, born 24 September 1980 in Tbilisi) is a Georgian former rugby union player.
+He played as a wing.

 Career

-Urjukashvili moved to France, where he has been playing in Stade Toulousain, RC Nîmes, US Tours, in 2003, Rugby Club Cannes Mandelieu, from 2003/04 to 2006/07, in the Fédérale 2, Stade Aurillacois Cantal Auvergne, from 2007/08 to 2008/09, in the Rugby Pro D2, Groupe Sportife Figeacois, from 2009/10 to 2011/12, and SC Decazeville, since 2012/13, in the Fédérale 2.
+Urjukashvili moved to France, where he played for Stade Toulousain, RC Nîmes, US Tours, in 2003, Rugby Club Cannes Mandelieu, from 2003/04 to 2006/07, in the Fédérale 2, Stade Aurillacois Cantal Auvergne, from 2007/08 to 2008/09, in the Rugby Pro D2, Groupe Sportife Figeacois, from 2009/10 to 2011/12, and SC Decazeville, from 2012/13, in the Fédérale 2.
+He has now retired.

-Urjukashvili is one of the best players and scorers for Georgia, holding currently 69 caps for his National Team, with 18 tries, 42 conversions, 41 penalties and 1 drop goal, in an aggregate of 313 points.
+Urjukashvili was one of the best players and scorers for Georgia, holding 70 caps for his National Team, with 17 tries, 47 conversions, 46 penalties and 1 drop goal, in an aggregate of 320 points.
 His first match was a 29-15 win over Croatia, in Tbilisi, at 12 October 1997, aged only 17 years old.
 This made him one of the youngest players ever to be capped at international rugby level.

-Urjukashvili was called for the 2003 Rugby World Cup, playing three matches and scoring 2 penalties and 1 drop goal, 9 points in aggregate.
+Urjukashvili was called up for the 2003 Rugby World Cup, playing three matches and scoring 2 penalties and 1 drop goal, 9 points in aggregate.
 In the game against England at Perth, he kicked a long range penalty that was Georgia's first Rugby World Cup points (England eventually won the game 84-6).

 Urjukashvili was called once again for the 2007 Rugby World Cup, playing in all the four matches and scoring one conversion.
 He continued to be a valuable player in the 2011 Rugby World Cup qualification, the third Georgia gained in a row, playing three games and scoring 1 penalty and 1 conversion in the final stage, 5 points on aggregate.
 He has been absent from his national team since then.